Far Right Collection

 Development of the Far Right Collection

 The development of the rightwing component of Special Collections took on a new meaning and significance to the Library staff when, in 1999, during a period that has come to be called the “Summer of Hate”, two Central Valley brothers, Matthew and Tyler Williams, firebombed three synagogues in Sacramento, including the destruction of the library of the oldest synagogue in the West, which had contained thousands of historic books and documents.
 This was followed a few weeks later by the brothers’ murder of a gay couple, Gary Matson (a UCD alumnus in Environmental Horticulture) and his partner Winfield Mowder, in Redding, California.
-When the brothers were captured, the police found in their possession, (in addition to their hit list of further murder targets in the Sacramento area), a collection of pamphlets published by various extreme rightwing religious groups.
-A search which was done at the time by the Library staff revealed that these publications were virtually unattainable in libraries anywhere in the country, meaning that there was no ready means of access for scholars and researchers to study this material.
+When the brothers were captured, the police found in their possession, (in addition to their hit list of further murder targets in the Sacramento area), a collection of pamphlets published by various extreme right-wing religious groups.
+A search was done at the time by the Library staff that revealed that these publications were virtually unattainable in libraries anywhere in the country, meaning that there was no ready means of access for scholars and researchers to study this material.

 Taken as a whole, the collection is one of only a few such collections in the country, and offers a rare window into the world of political, cultural, and religious extremism in America.
 It is important to remember that political and religious extremism has had a significant impact on American history from the days of the Salem witch trials, to the years of Klan lynchings, to the more recent bombings of the Oklahoma City Federal Building and the destruction of the World Trade Towers, with its resultant killing of thousands of innocent people.
-In order for students and scholars to understand these darker chapters in human history it is necessary from them to have access to works and words that have inspired these actions.
+In order for students and scholars to understand these darker chapters in human history, it is necessary for them to have access to works and words that have inspired these actions.
 It is for this purpose that Special Collections houses such collections.

 These collections have been used to support the research and teaching needs of classes studying “Conspiracy Theories in Twentieth Century America.”
-The students examined (1) the writings of the white supremacist movement, (2) anti-Semitic works such as the writings of holocaust denial proponents, and (3) texts on racism including scarce tracts from the anti-integrationist “citizens councils” of the 1950’s and 1960’s.
+The students examined (1) the writings of the white supremacist movement, (2) anti-Semitic works such as the writings of Holocaust denial proponents, and (3) texts on racism including scarce tracts from the anti-integrationist “citizens councils” of the 1950’s and 1960’s.